 Films — Animated

-There is also the Sorcerer's Apprentice segment from Fantasia.
-When Mickey chops the broom into pieces, each splinter becomes a new broom.
-Only the Wizard's magic can undo all the damage.
+- In Sorcerer's Apprentice segment from Fantasia, Mickey enchants a broom to do his chores for him.
+When it begins to flood the castle, he tries chopping the broom into pieces.
+This backfires horribly, as each splinter becomes a new broom.
+Only the Sorcerer's magic can undo all the flooding.

-The Disney adaptation of Hercules had Herc face this problem when fighting the iconic multi-headed serpent.
+- The Disney adaptation of Hercules had Herc face this problem when fighting the iconic multi-headed serpent.
+It starts with one head, but when Herc chops it off, three grow in its place.
 In desperation, he starts wildly chopping at the beast, leaving him with a bigger problem than what he started with.
 However, he soon triumphs by causing the chasm they're in to cave in, resulting in the Hydra being crushed under a rock slide.

 Films — Live-Action